Buying and Selling with TIME Realty Services

 What you can expect to pay for at closing

-Everywhere there are local county customs of who pays for what.
-In Southwest Florida you will find that generally, it costs less in closing fees if you are the Buyer – the Seller pays most of the closing-related fees.
-The Seller usually pays for the title search and title insurance.
-The Seller will also be required to pay Documentary Stamps, the cost of the closing agency, and of course the real estate commission.
-The Buyer will pay for the cost of the mortgage, the cost to file the deed at the courthouse, and reimburse any pre-paid amounts to the seller (HOA fees, stormwater fees, etc).
+Everywhere there are local county customs of who pays for what, and it varies county by county.
+In Charlotte County you will find that generally, it costs less in closing fees if you are the Buyer – the Seller pays most of the closing-related fees.
+The Seller usually pays for the title search and title insurance, the Documentary Stamp tax, and the cost of the closing company.
+The Buyer will pay for the cost of the mortgage, the cost to file the deed at the courthouse, reimburse any pre-paid amounts to the seller (HOA fees, stormwater fees, etc), and possibly pay the compensation for your Realtor.
 Not sure what all of that will add up to?
 A proforma closing statement can be prepared that shows you all of the costs.

 Selling